MyLovelyAxe/Motion_Classification_Thesis_IAW_RWTH/README.md

 According the examples above, you need to customized your own ```split_method.yaml```, which is vital when split orginal data and labelling.
 Check this example from one ```split_method.yaml```:

 ```
+None1:            # None class is for unexplicit or transitional movement between defined classes
+  start: 0        # starts from the "end" of previous class
+  end: 220        # ends from the "start" of next class
+  label: 0        # label as 0
 Boxing1:          # Name = Abbreviation(from above) + x-th segment with same activity
   start: 220      # start: from which frame belong to this segment of activity
   end: 480        # end: to which frame belong to this segment of activity
   label: 7        # label: customized label of this activity
+None2:
+  start: 480
+  end: 680
+  label: 0
 Boxing2:
   start: 680
   end: 860
   label: 7
+None3:
+  start: 860
+  end: 1770
+  label: 0
 Bicep1:
   start: 1770
   end: 2160